-4. Pressing the green engine start (I) button on the controller will initiate the startup procedure and start the engine, if there are no engine faults preventing the unit from starting.
+2. Press engine START (I) button.
+The controller begins the engine startup sequence and starts the engine-provided no engine faults prevent starting.

-NOTE: It may take a few seconds for the engine to run smoothly and reach its governed operating speed.
-During this time, the screen will show a voltage different from the voltage set with the voltage selector switch.
+NOTE: It takes several seconds for the engine to warm (run smoothly and reach its operating speed).
+During warming, the screen displays a different voltage than the voltage selector switch.

-- 5. If the engine does not start after the first cranking attempt, the engine will pause for 15 seconds to allow the starter to cool.
-The display screen will show MANUAL MODE - CRANK REST at the top of the screen.
-The engine will make two more attempts to start for a total of three crank cycles. - 6.
-If the engine does not start and run within three crank cycles, the display screen will show the fail to start alarm.
+3. If the engine does not start within three crank attempts, the controller will display the failed start alarm.
 The starting sequence can be repeated after the starter has had a minimum of two minutes to cool.
-Pressing the ENTER (✓) button will clear the alarm and reset the controller.
+Pressing the ENTER (√) button will clear the alarm and reset the controller.